Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Spontaneous Phonon Creation

 We now describe the connection of these results to the theory of inflation.
 We can infer from Fig.~\ref{Beta} that the power associated with small mode indices such as $n=1$ is much higher than those at larger $n$.
 As in inflationary cosmology, this is because during the expansion some modes such as $n=1$ become super-horizon and freeze (\ref{Freezing}), i.e. their power remains constant.
 In contrast, modes that are well within the horizon (i.e., at higher $n$, or smaller wavelength) are strongly damped and thus their power $|\beta_{n}|^{2}$ is reduced.

 Thus, larger values of the quantum pressure parameter lead to stronger damping of modes (\ref{MukhanovSasaki}) as well as increased spontaneous phonon production.
 This suggests that the loss of amplitude is converted into phonon production.
-However, it may be experimentally challenging to observe these spontaneously created phonons.
-So in the next section, we will discuss the possibility of observing stimulated creation of phonons from a coherent initial state.
+In the next section, we will discuss the possibility of observing stimulated creation of phonons from a coherent initial state.